andrew/ultimate-awesome/README.md

 - [awesome-devops-br](https://github.com/devops-br/awesome-devops-br) - Lista de recursos (links, livros, Q&A) discutidos no canal do Telegram Devops-BR (
 - [awesome-domain-storytelling](https://github.com/hofstef/awesome-domain-storytelling) - A curated list of ressources for Domain Storytelling practitioners.
 PR are welcome!.
 - [web-development-resources](https://github.com/milanaryal/web-development-resources) - A list of open source front-end tools and resources for web designers and developers.
+- [awesome-container-queries](https://github.com/sturobson/awesome-container-queries) - A repo with links to posts of things around container queries.
 - [awesome-free-saas](https://github.com/LlamaGenAI/awesome-free-saas) - An awesome list of  free SaaS (software as a service) for you.
 - [awesome-ordinals](https://github.com/neu-fi/awesome-ordinals) - A curated list of ordinals and inscriptions ecosystem.
 - [awesome-platform-engineering](https://github.com/toptechevangelist/awesome-platform-engineering) - An awesome list of Platform Engineering 平台工程列表.